FOR IMMEDIATE RELEASE:

 While often seen as an issue solely impacting individuals from Central and South America, according to a report from the Migration Policy Institute; about 36,000 immigrants of African origin were also eligible for the DACA program.
 Additionally, the report shows that over 20,000 youth from Caribbean nations of the Dominican Republic and Jamaica are eligible for DACA.

-The full press release can be accessed here.
+The full press release can be obtained from the NAACP.